montti/montti.github.io/markdown/netbeans.md

 title: So... you need to download NetBeans 8.2 in $CURRENT_YEAR
 ---

-Maybe your institution curriculum is outdated and using this version is mandatory or maybe there's some software environment that *just* doesn't work with anything else, or maybe you just like old software.
+Maybe your institution curriculum is outdated and using this version is mandatory or maybe there's some software environment that *just* doesn't work with anything else, or you just like old software.

 ## First things first